auth0-samples/laravel/README.md

 # Auth0 Laravel Samples

-These samples demonstrate how to add authentication to Laravel application with Auth0.
-Each folder contains a distinct application so that various Auth0 features can be viewed in isolation.
-You can read about these examples in our [Laravel Quickstart](https://auth0.com/docs/quickstart/webapp/laravel).
+These samples demonstrate how to add Auth0 authentication to a Laravel application.
+Each folder above contains a distinct application so that various Auth0 features can be viewed in isolation.

 ## What is Auth0?